Azure/Enterprise-Scale-for-AVS/BrownField/Addons/Jumpbox/README.md

 5. Using the System-assigned Managed Identity:
    - The jumpbox VM is deployed with a System-assigned Managed Identity
-   - You can assign roles to this identity in Azure RBAC to allow the VM to access Azure resources
-   - Find the principal ID in the deployment outputs or by running:
+   - The deployment automatically assigns Contributor role to the VM's identity for any AVS Private Clouds in the resource group
+   - This allows the VM to manage AVS Private Cloud resources without needing to store credentials
+   - To use the managed identity from within the VM, use Azure PowerShell, Azure CLI, or REST APIs with managed identity authentication:
      ```powershell
+     # From inside the VM, connect using the managed identity
+     Connect-AzAccount -Identity

+     # List AVS Private Clouds in the resource group
+     Get-AzVMwarePrivateCloud -ResourceGroupName (Get-AzContext).DefaultContext.ResourceGroupName

+     # Run other Azure PowerShell commands against AVS resources
+     ```
+   - The principal ID of the managed identity is available in the deployment outputs if you need it for additional role assignments:
+     ```powershell
+     # From an admin workstation (not the VM itself)
      $vm = Get-AzVM -ResourceGroupName "YourResourceGroup" -Name "jumpboxvm"
      $vm.Identity.PrincipalId
      ```
-   - Assign roles to the managed identity using Azure Portal or PowerShell:
-     ```powershell
-     $roleDefinitionId = (Get-AzRoleDefinition "Reader").Id
-     New-AzRoleAssignment -ObjectId $vm.Identity.PrincipalId -RoleDefinitionId $roleDefinitionId -Scope "/subscriptions/YourSubscriptionId"
-     ```
-   - From within the VM, use Azure PowerShell, Azure CLI, or REST APIs with managed identity authentication

 ## Next Steps